USGS-NGGDPP/mdEditor-keywords/README.md

   3. **Custom Profiles**
      If you're creating custom profiles, ensure that they reference the correct thesauri configuration files in the `resources/thesaurus/` directory and the related vocabulary files in `resources/keywords/`.

-### Running Harvesters

-- To generate and update thesauri and vocabulary files, you’ll need to run the appropriate harvesters.
-This process is handled separately from the main usage workflow.
-Please refer to the instructions in the [`harvesters/README.md`](harvesters/README.md) file for detailed steps on running individual harvesters for data sources such as GCMD, GNIS, NALT, and others.

 ### Validating Files Against Schemas